scratch-web/vortex2luau/README.md

 # vortex2luau
+## Please use utlitex!
+This version will no longer recieve updates.

 vortex2luau is a little tool that takes map data from [Vortex](https://playvortex.io) and turns it into a Roblox Luau script, so you can bring Vortex maps into Roblox Studio.